-A recent study found that expanding infrastructure, particularly in power generation and telecommunications, significantly boosts long-term GDP growth.
+A recent study71 found that expanding infrastructure, particularly in power generation and telecommunications, significantly boosts long-term GDP growth.
 However, these benefits are much less pronounced in the short term.
 For transportation infrastructure like roads and railways, the immediate impact may even be slightly negative.
-Additionally, in developing nations, improvements in electricity and communication systems tend to have a greater positive influence on the economy compared to transportation upgrades, when contrasted with industrialised countries.